charwayyyyyy/AgriMart/docs/GITHUB_ACTIONS.md

 ## Conclusion

-With GitHub Actions set up, your AgriMart project will benefit from automated testing and deployment.
+With GitHub Actions set up, your AgriMart project will benefit from automated linting and deployment.
 This ensures that code quality is maintained and that changes are automatically deployed to production when they're ready.